Sustainability via LLM Right-sizing: Background

 In contrast, benchmarking efforts focused on model efficiency and deployment feasibility are beginning to emphasize alternative evaluation criteria.
 Techniques like post-training quantization, which reduces the precision of model weights, can drastically lower memory and compute requirements while preserving output quality to a large extent \autocite{yaoExploringPosttrainingQuantization2024}.
 For instance, recent assessments of quantized Llama-3.1 models show full accuracy recovery across academic and applied tasks, demonstrating their practical suitability \autocite{kurticWeRanHalf2024}.
 Similarly, structured evaluation of inference efficiency, energy use, and compliance-readiness is critical to understanding a model's sustainability profile.

 These developments raise the central question: When is a smaller LLM sufficient to support occupational tasks effectively?
 While larger models tend to improve readability and informativeness, they may still introduce fidelity issues or generate hallucinated content \autocite{qiQuantifyingGeneralizationComplexity2025}.
-In contrast, in some experiments \autocite{bothRoleTaskComplexity2024}, it was shown that smaller models may sometimes be more robust in high-constraint environments—e.g., when output must remain tightly faithful to input sources.
+Smaller models may sometimes be more robust in high-constraint environments, e.g., when output must remain tightly faithful to input sources.
 This highlights the importance of task specificity: The optimal model depends not only on raw performance but also on how its capabilities align with task complexity and operational needs.

 Neural scaling research further complicates the picture: larger models do not always yield better results unless trained with proportionally larger data sets and compute budgets.
 For example, the Chinchilla model (70B parameters) outperformed the larger Gopher model (280B) by optimizing the balance between model size and training dataset size \autocite{kaplanScalingLawsNeural2020, hoffmannTrainingComputeOptimalLarge2022a}.
 These findings caution against an overreliance on size alone as a proxy for capability and suggest a need for more nuanced evaluation standards; in fact, the recent Gemma-3 model family from Google achieved impressive performance, often rivaling much larger models \autocite{teamGemma3Technical2025}.